School Documents & Policies

 Here at Millhouse Primary School we want to ensure that our pupils are able to take advantage of all that we have to offer and to be the best that they can be and regular attendance at school is crucial to maintain uninterrupted progress and development.
 This policy has been created in line with the local authority attendance guidelines.

-Attendance Policy Appendix 1 – revised code of conduct on the issue of penalty notices sept 2020
+Appendix 1 – code of conduct on issue of penalty notices

 Behaviour Policy